Augmenta-tech/Augmenta-Max4L-spatializer-plugin/README.md

 ## Features

+You can drag'n drop several instance of the M4L plugin in your Ableton live session, and use a specific object position to create sound.

 ### Input
 - OSC input
 - 10 persons concurrent tracking + 1 touchosc or external osc input (/posX /posY or /positionX /positionY)